Poornima764/KDD_Group8/README.md

 * Wind_Speed(mph) - Shows wind speed (in miles per hour).
 * Precipitation(in) - Shows precipitation amount in inches, if there is any.
 * Weather_Condition - Shows the weather condition (rain, snow, thunderstorm, fog, etc.).
-# Data Understanding and Exploration:
+# Data Understanding and Exploratory Data Analysis:
 ## Data Understanding from above Graphs
 * Most of the US Accidents i.e 0.8 have the severity 2 and followed by severity 4.
   <img src="https://github.com/Poornima764/KDD_Group8/blob/main/Images%20Folder/Severity%20Plot.PNG"/>